 We found the minimalist lifestyle as we began researching the Tiny House movement (another movement we relate to).
 The entire minimalist approach speaks to us and we both got on board right away.
 It spoke to our souls as we began to seek out a simpler, less hectic home life- basically, a sanctuary.
 It seems that with Tiny Living, comes mindfulness, conservation, and sustainability.
 We began looking at our carbon footprint and attempting to reduce what we put into the world, again, all of the shit that we as humans, call necessities.
 The bottom of this page has a few resources in which we found to be helpful through our lifestyle transition.

-I (Shannon) went from having a guest bedroom turned into my closet, because I “needed” a shit-ton of shoes and clothes, with a custom counter in the middle so I could lie out my jewelry every night to match the next day’s outfit (yes, all true) to now utilizing Courtney Carver’s Project 333 approach and only have clothes I will actually wear, and items that “bring me joy”- a favorite saying by one of The Minimalists: Joshua Fields Milburn.
+I (Shannon) went from having a guest bedroom turned into my closet, to now utilizing Courtney Carver’s Project 333 approach and only have clothes I will actually wear, and items that “bring me joy”- a favorite saying by one of The Minimalists: Joshua Fields Milburn.